Valeriy Heletey: Biography

-Born in Mukacheve Raion in the Zakarpattia Oblast, Heletey worked briefly as an electrical mechanic at a local truck company before being drafted into the Soviet Armed Forces in 1985; he served in the Soviet Border Troops.
+Valeriy Heletey was born on 28 August 1967 in Mukachevo Raion, Zakarpattia Oblast.
+Heletey worked briefly as an electrical mechanic at a local truck company before being drafted into the Soviet Armed Forces in 1985; he served in the Soviet Border Troops.
 In March 1988 Heletey started a career in the police (MVS) and in 1994 graduated from the Ukrainian Academy of Internal Affairs (higher police academy) in Kyiv.
 After that he worked until 2006 for the police department, specializing in the fight against organized crime (HUBOZ) for the city of Kyiv.

 In October 2006 Heletey as a Colonel was employed by the Presidential Administration, heading its service on issues of law-enforcement agencies.
-On 4 December 2006 he was promoted to the special rank of Major General of police.
+On 4 December 2006, he was promoted to the special rank of Major General of police.

-On 24 May 2007 Heletey became a chief of the State Security Administration (UDO) that specializes in security of government officials.
-On 20 June 2007 Heletey was granted a military rank of Major General and on 21 August that year he was promoted to Lieutenant General.
-On 20 August 2008 Heletey received another promotion: to the rank of Colonel General.
+On 24 May 2007, Heletey became a chief of the State Security Administration (UDO) that specializes in security of government officials.
+On 20 June 2007, Heletey was granted a military rank of Major General and on 21 August that year he was promoted to Lieutenant General.
+On 20 August 2008, Heletey received another promotion: to the rank of Colonel General.
 In July 2009 he was relieved from his position as UDO chief.

-On 2 March 2014 the acting president Of Ukraine Oleksandr Turchynov appointed Heletey as the UDO chief once again, replacing Serhiy Kulyk.
-On 2 July 2014 the newly-elected President of Ukraine Petro Poroshenko proposed Heletey's candidacy for the post of the Minister of Defense, and next day (3 July) the Verkhovna Rada (Ukraine's parliament) approved the proposal with the support of 260 of the 450 parliamentarians.
+On 2 March 2014, the acting president Of Ukraine Oleksandr Turchynov appointed Heletey as the UDO chief once again, replacing Serhiy Kulyk.
+On 2 July 2014, the newly-elected President of Ukraine Petro Poroshenko proposed Heletey's candidacy for the post of the Minister of Defense, and next day (3 July) the Verkhovna Rada (Ukraine's parliament) approved the proposal with the support of 260 of the 450 parliamentarians.